Miserlou/dnd-tldr/README.md

 ### Name

 Finally, make a name.
 A good DM will enforce that you call all the other players by their character names, so **make sure yours is funny**.
-Try a dick or a poop joke here.
+Try a dick or poop joke here.

 Alternately, you can just use this [character name generator](https://www.wizards.com/dnd/article5.asp?x=dnd/dx20010202b) and see what happens.